2025

 Organizational Achievements Since Our Founding

-Chesapeake Conservancy remains an active member in a strong coalition of partners committed to protecting the integrity of the Land and Water Conservation Fund (LWCF) and using these funds to advance land conservation in the Chesapeake Bay watershed.
-Between fiscal years 2015-24, partners secured over $45 million in LWCF funds to conserve over 10,000 acres.
-In FY2025, over $3 million was appropriated to conserve an additional 900 acres but allocation of these funds was delayed beyond the start of FY2026.
-Included in the 2025 appropriation was $1 million, to be combined with a previous allocation of $1.25 million for a total of $2.25 million.
+Chesapeake Conservancy remains an active member in a strong coalition of partners committed to protecting the integrity of the federal Land and Water Conservation Fund (LWCF) and using these funds to advance land conservation in the Chesapeake Bay watershed.
+Between fiscal years 2015-and 2024, partners secured over $45 million in LWCF funds to conserve more than 10,000 acres.
+In FY2025, Congress appropriated over $3 million to conserve an additional 900 acres but allocation of these funds was delayed beyond the start of FY2026.
+The 2025 appropriation included $1 million, to be combined with a previous allocation of $1.25 million for a total of $2.25 million.

 Established the Conservation Innovation Center to empower the conservation community with access to the latest data and technology

-In 2016, our team of geospatial analysts worked with partners to produce 1-meter-resolution land cover data for approximately 100,000 square miles of land in and surrounding the Chesapeake Bay watershed for the Chesapeake Bay Program.
-This data is open for all land conservation entities, large or small, to use to implement precision conservation.
+In 2016, Chesapeake Conservancy’s team of geospatial analysts worked with partners to produce1-meter-resolution land cover data for approximately 100,000 square miles of land in and surrounding the Chesapeake Bay watershed for the Chesapeake Bay Program.
+This data remains open for all land conservation entities, large or small, to use to implement precision conservation.

-In 2025, we partnered to release an update in the High-Resolution Land Use/Land Cover Data and Change Data and, for the first time, released Hyper-Resolution Hydrography Data that precisely identify the location, dimensions and connectivity of streams, ditches and other waterways.
-We continue to create tools for our partners to command the data and drive impressive change on the ground.
+In 2025, we partnered to release an update in the High-Resolution Land Use/Land Cover Data and Change Data and for the first time released Hyper-Resolution Hydrography Data that precisely identify the location, dimensions and connectivity of streams, ditches and other waterways.
+Our Conservation Innovation Center continues to create tools for our partners to command the data and drive impressive change on the ground.

 Click through our Anniversary Booklet